 We thought travel insurance would be expensive and weren’t really sure how to go about picking a policy that fit our needs.
 Unsure it was really necessary…

-This article will explain why everyone should purchase travel insurance, and what policy details to look for when you go over our travel insurance comparison.
+This article will explain why everyone should purchase travel insurance, what policy details to look for, and a travel insurance comparison of our top 3 favorite companies.
+(Hint: We’ve tried all 3 and have some thoughts!)

 Do I really NEED travel insurance?